quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part06_Optimal_Policie.md

 #### One-Step Search and Greedy Policies
 Background context: The concept of one-step search involves using a single step to evaluate actions based on their immediate consequences, leading to optimal policies when combined with the optimal value function.
 Greedy policies are those that select actions based solely on short-term benefits without considering future outcomes.

-:p What is the role of the optimal value function \( v^\ast \) in determining optimal policies?
+:p What is the role of the optimal value function $v^\ast$ in determining optimal policies?
 ??x
-The optimal value function \( v^\ast \) provides a way to evaluate the expected long-term return from each state.
-A policy that is greedy with respect to \( v^\ast \), meaning it always chooses actions that maximize immediate rewards, will be an optimal policy because \( v^\ast \) inherently accounts for future rewards.
+The optimal value function $v^\ast $ provides a way to evaluate the expected long-term return from each state.
+A policy that is greedy with respect to$v^\ast $, meaning it always chooses actions that maximize immediate rewards, will be an optimal policy because$ v^\ast$ inherently accounts for future rewards.

-The beauty of using \( v^\ast \) lies in its ability to turn long-term optimal expectations into locally available values.
+The beauty of using $v^\ast$ lies in its ability to turn long-term optimal expectations into locally available values.
 This allows one-step-ahead searches to yield the best actions. x??

 ---

 #### Optimal Action-Value Function (q\*)
-Background context: The action-value function \( q^\ast(s, a) \) extends the state value function by considering both states and actions.
+Background context: The action-value function $q^\ast(s, a)$ extends the state value function by considering both states and actions.
 It provides immediate feedback on which actions are optimal in each state without needing knowledge of future states.

 :p How does the action-value function simplify decision-making for an agent?
 ??x
-The action-value function \( q^\ast(s, a) \) simplifies decision-making because it directly evaluates the expected long-term return for each state-action pair.
-An agent can simply choose actions that maximize \( q^\ast(s, a) \) without needing to know about potential future states and their values.
+The action-value function $q^\ast(s, a)$ simplifies decision-making because it directly evaluates the expected long-term return for each state-action pair.
+An agent can simply choose actions that maximize $q^\ast(s, a)$ without needing to know about potential future states and their values.

 This approach eliminates the need for complex searches or evaluations of future states; instead, it allows agents to make optimal decisions based on immediate rewards. x??